The S-Hamiltonian Cycle Problem: Variants

-Now it remains to show that if $G$ is bipartite, then $G$ has an \Hcycle{} if and only if it has equally-sized partitions.
+Now it remains to show that if $G$ is bipartite, then $G$ has an \Hcycle{} if and only if its bipartition has equally-sized parts.

-Suppose $G$ is bipartite with partitions $A$ and $B$.
+Suppose $G$ is bipartite with parts $A$ and $B$.
 First, we show that if $G$ admits an \Hcycle{}, then $|A| = |B|$.
 Let $C = (v_1, \dots, v_n)$ be an \Hcycle{} of $G$.
-In a bipartite graph, a walk between two vertices has even length (resp., odd length) if and only if it joins two vertices that are in the same partition (resp., in different partitions).
-Since each consecutive pair $(v_i, v_{i+1})$ in $C$ must be connected by an odd-length walk, they must belong to different partitions.
+In a bipartite graph, a walk between two vertices has even length (resp., odd length) if and only if it joins two vertices that are in the same parts (resp., in different parts).
+Since each consecutive pair $(v_i, v_{i+1})$ in $C$ must be connected by an odd-length walk, they must belong to different parts.
 This means $C$ must alternate between $A$ and $B$, so we must have $|A| = |B| = n/2$.

-Conversely, suppose $G$ is bipartite with equally-sized partitions $A$ and $B$, where $|A| = |B| = n/2$.
+Conversely, suppose $G$ is bipartite with equally-sized parts $A$ and $B$, where $|A| = |B| = n/2$.
 Consider any ordering $C = (a_1, b_1, a_2, b_2, \dots, a_{n/2}, b_{n/2})$ that alternates between vertices of $A$ and $B$.
-Since consecutive vertices in $C$ belong to different partitions, and because any two vertices in different partitions are connected by a walk which has odd length, we know that there is indeed an odd-length walk between each consecutive pair.
+Since consecutive vertices in $C$ belong to different parts, and because any two vertices in different parts are connected by a walk which has odd length, we know that there is indeed an odd-length walk between each consecutive pair.
 Therefore, $C$ is an \Hcycle{} of $G$. \end{proof}